Senior Scientist, Monterey Bay Aquarium Research Institute

 In order to address complex, four-dimensional problems in the ocean, she often develops new acoustic techniques and integrates these tools with other approaches including optical sampling, animal tagging, and behavioral modeling as part of interdisciplinary research programs.

 “Through sound, I discover the rules that govern animal choices,” Kelly says.
 Today, she is assisting the Navy by sharing her data on the effects of its sonar testing on whales.
 “For example, why do we see so many beached beaked whales in a specific region?
 Why do the whales keep coming back to that area?
 Is it food?
-Does leaving that area have an impact on the population?” posed Kelly.“My middle school science teacher taught me that science is a question, not an answer.
-That statement pretty much established my approach to research,” said Kelly.
+Does leaving that area have an impact on the population?” posed Kelly.

 Teaching Science and Encouraging Girls